 SPAN 101.
 ELEMENTARY SPANISH I. This course is intended for students with no previous study of Spanish or those who have had minimal exposure to the language.
 An introduction to Spanish, stressing the spoken language and giving practice in grammar, reading, writing, and developing an awareness of culture.
+Students who have previously studies Spanish must take the placement exam before enrolling in Spanish 101.

 SPAN 102.
 ELEMENTARY SPANISH II.
 Continuation of Spanish 101.
 Further development of basic communication skills including listening, speaking, reading, writing, and developing an awareness of culture.
-Prerequisite: Spanish 101.
+Prerequisite: Spanish 101 or placement exam.

 SPAN 201.
 INTERMEDIATE SPANISH I. This course is appropriate for students who have completed Spanish 101 and 102.
 A review of elementary Spanish and an intensive study of grammar and vocabulary in oral and written practice, readings from selected texts, and the development of cultural awareness.
-Prerequisite: Spanish 102 or equivalent.
+Prerequisite: Spanish 102 or placement exam.
 Fall semester only, three hours.

 SPAN 202.
 INTERMEDIATE SPANISH II.
 Continuation of Spanish 201.
 The intensive study of grammar and vocabulary in oral and written practice, readings from selected texts, and the development of cultural awareness.
 Further development of basic communication skills in listening, speaking, reading, and writing.
-Prerequisite: Spanish 201.
-Spring semester only, three hours.
+Prerequisite: Spanish 201 or placement exam.

 SPAN 260.
 INDEPENDENT STUDY.
 Individual study of specialized topics in Spanish.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.